The Birth of Actor Nakadai Tatsuya

 Right around this time many of Haiyuza’s young talent left the group in one fell swoop to start a new troupe called Seinenza.
 Suddenly all the young people were gone — this meant that I could now get my foot in the door.

-The year after I became a member, I managed to score the role of “Oswald” in an Ipsen play called Ghosts.
+The year after I became a member, I managed to score the role of “Oswald” in an Ibsen play called Ghosts.
 The famous actress Higayashiyama Chieko played the role of the mother, and my teacher Senda Koreya was the pastor.

 I had around 100 seniors in those days, meaning that whenever we finished a performance I would receive criticism from a hundred people.
 And no matter how many times we did the play, I would always be criticized.
 But as it just kept happening, I found myself thinking… “Huh?”